PigeonPack/PigeonPack/readme.txt

 == Frequently Asked Questions ==

-= What are the minimum requirements for All-in-One Email pack? =
+= What are the minimum requirements for Pigeon pack? =

 You must have:

 * WordPress 3.3 or later
 * PHP 5

-= How is All-in-One Email pack Licensed? =
+= How is Pigeon pack Licensed? =

-* All-in-One Email pack is GPL
+* Pigeon pack is GPL

 == Changelog ==
 = 0.0.1 =